 We've got a different feel to us, our green rural retreat is smaller than our other Parks.
-It's more about do your own thing so while you could say we're back to basics camping at the coast, we've got a few surprises too.
+It's more about "doing your own thing", so while you could say we're back to basics camping at the coast, we've also got a few surprises too.

 What's on Park?... and things to do on your doorstep

 Due to the Covid-19 global pandemic we have implemented a number of measures to safeguard our guests and team members, the listings above give a taste of what's in store for activities and entertainment in 2021.

 We endeavour to maintain business-as-usual to the extent allowed in the circumstances and following the latest Government guidance.
 Capacity restrictions may apply in line with mandatory social distancing requirements.
 Pre-bookable activities must be booked in advance, and the availability of facilities, activities and entertainment are subject to change in the evolving coronavirus situation.
 We commit to running as much as possible during your stay where it is safe to do so always adhering to Government and industry guidelines.
 Day visitors are NOT permitted on our Parks.
 Please be aware face coverings are mandatory in all indoor venues on our Parks, while the use of face coverings is not required while dining and drinking in our restaurants you will need to wear one in when walking to our restaurants if travelling through an indoor area.
 You can find out more about how you can holiday with confidence.